Sleeping in Rental Cars: My €20/Week “Rent” Hack

 Most rental contracts are long, sometimes only in the local language.
 Before you sign, check if overnight use is explicitly banned.
 Paste the contract into ChatGPT (or any other AI) and ask it to flag any restrictions on sleeping in the car.

-When picking the car, they might ask for an accommodation address.
+When picking up the car, they might ask for an accommodation address.
 If my first night is a hostel or Airbnb, I use that.
 They never ask for a full itinerary.

 Season